Jorgetorreslopez/The-Legend-of-YOU/README.md

 # THE LEGEND OF YOU

 The Legend of You is a Legend Of Zelda variation that I custom made.
-Its a short game going through the thought process of taking a leap of faith towards a dream or goal & the importance in knowing what to always keep in mind inspired by Outwitting The Devil by Napoleon Hill.
+Its a short game going through the thought process of taking a leap of faith towards a dream or goal & the importance in knowing what to always keep in mind inspired by Outwitting The Devil by Napoleon Hill and the fact that the new zelda game is coming out.
 I created this game for someone to play whenever they feel reasonable doubt on their journey.
 Hopefully it can help them through it.

 # Pseudocode & Wireframe ProtoType
 Game Starts with a button to begin.